Malaysia holds more suspects in murder of N. Korean leader's brother

 Malaysian authorities said Thursday they have taken into custody two additional people in connection with the suspected assassination of a man whom they have verified as the elder half-brother of North Korean leader Kim Jong Un.

-Malaysia, as well as North Korea, officially confirmed that a man who died while he was on the way to a hospital on Monday following an attack, possibly involving poison, at Kuala Lumpur International Airport was Kim Jong Nam.
+Meanwhile, Malaysia and North Korea have both officially confirmed that the man who died en route to hospital Monday following a possible poison attack at Kuala Lumpur International Airport was Kim Jong Nam, according to Malaysian Deputy Prime Minister Ahmad Zahid Hamidi.

 Local police announced the arrest of a second woman in Malaysia in connection with the killing of 45-year-old Kim.
-They said the suspect, who was arrested around 2 a.m., held an Indonesian passport and identified her as Siti Aishah.
+They said the Indonesian passport holder, identified as Siti Aishah, was arrested around 2 a.m.
+Thursday.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.